-Each time the user has to supply the C code that links a platform component to the target hardware, a Low Level API is defined.
-There is a standard pattern for the definition and implementation of these APIs.
+Each time the user must supply C code that connects a platform component to the target, a Low Level API is defined.
+There is a standard pattern for the implementation of these APIs.
 Each interface has a name and is specified by two header files:

 - [INTERFACE_NAME].h specifies the functions that make up the public API of the implementation.
-In some cases the user code will never act as a client of the API, and so will never use this file. - [INTERFACE_NAME] impl. h specifies the functions that must be coded by the user in the implementation.
+In some cases the user code will never act as a client of the API, and so will never use this file. - [INTERFACE_NAME]impl.h specifies the functions that must be coded by the user in the implementation.